-T08 Bus Support Facilities and Equipment
+TO8 TRANSIT, --Bus Support Facilities and Equipment

-Project Source Exempt Exempt Category Regionally Significant Scenario Yr Modeled TIP-20 Υ MT3 2030 N
+Project Source Exempt?
+Exempt Category Reg Sig?
+Scenario Yr Modeled TIP-22 Y MT3 2040 N

-This program provides funds to maintain NJ TRANSIT's bus fleet including but not limited to, bus tires, engines and transmissions and other parts, support vehicles\equipment (for bus operations), maintenance equipment, and bus mid-life overhaul needs.
-Also included is midlife rehabilitation of bus facilities, other capital improvements to various support facilities and bus mid-life overhauls.
+This program provides funds to maintain NJ TRANSIT's bus fleet including but not limited to, bus tires, engines and transmissions and other parts, sup vehicles\equipment (for bus operations), maintenance equipment, and bus mid-life overhaul needs.
+Also included is midlife rehabilitation of bus facilities other capital improvements to various support facilities and bus mid-life overhauls including but not limited to acquisition of properties and any items or services needed to support the acquisition.
 This program also involves the replacement of two CNG Compressor filling stations at Howell Garage.